ba-st/Stargate/docs/reference/AuthenticationFilters.md

   available through the `requestContext` the set of permissions encoded in the JWT.
-- `ZnAuthenticationFilter` is an adapter over `ZnBasicAuthenticator` instances so it can be used as authentication filters in the library.
+- `ZnAuthenticationFilter` is an adapter over `ZnBasicAuthenticator` instances so it can be used as authentication filter in the library.
 This adapter will send `isRequestAuthenticated:` to the authenticator to verify the authentication status.

-In any case, if the credentials are invalid the request is responded with a `401/Unauthorized` error.
+In any case, if the credentials are invalid the request responds with a `401/Unauthorized` error.

 ## Authenticating a single route